 Featured in this episode of AHA!
-George Dirolf and his many mediums, Boston-based independent curator Pedro Alonzo on his project “New Horizons”, and finally a performance by Saratoga’s own American Irish music group Drank the Gold.
+George Dirolf and his many mediums, independent curator Pedro Alonzo on “New Horizons”, and finally a performance by Saratoga’s own American Irish music group Drank the Gold.

 George Dirolf cannot choose just one medium.
 Working out of his Loudonville, NY studio Dirolf spends his time oil painting, charcoal drawing, printmaking, and engraving wood.
 Starting with small scale creations his work gradually blossoms into large scale works of art.
 Dirolf taught high school art at Bethlehem Central, giving him a reason to be proficient in every type of art medium.
 Dirolf was inspired to work with as many mediums as possible, not being able to focus and refine a single one no matter how hard he tried.
 Pastels, charcoal on mylar, a circa 1889 printing press, and wood engravings are just a few things you will find in his studio.
 Dirolf describes himself as falling in and out of love with his artwork, this helps him to push the boundaries and discover new ways to create and appreciate art.

 This Boston-based independent curator has traveled all over the world, with art always taking him to new heights.
 Pedro Alonzo is a curator that has decided to break from tradition.
 He has never managed a collection or worked a full-time job at a museum.
 Yet he has had made an impact on the realm of public art.
 Alonzo believes in bringing art to public spaces, placing it in unexpected areas for all to see.
 Alonzo worked as a curator in Mexico and recalls being a child who got to experience the rich history of the public art there.
 Public art was and still is an influential art form in Mexican culture.